 Richardson was one of many women who played transformative roles in Farm Bureau’s early years.
 Ruth Sayre was another key player in Farm Bureau’s evolution.
 Sayre began her Farm Bureau work as a township women’s chair in 1920.
 She later became chair of the state women’s committee and president of American Farm Bureau’s women’s committee.
 Sayre helped connect rural Iowa women to national and international affairs through Associated Country Women of the World (a global organization of women working for improved rural conditions).
 Sayre eventually became president of A.C.W.W. and left a legacy as a recognized national and international leader in agriculture and rural living.

-The Junior Farm Bureau, involving thousands of children between the ages of 10 and 18, was create in 1934.
+The Junior Farm Bureau, involving thousands of children between the ages of 10 and 18, was created in 1934.
 A short time later, young married farmers ages 18-30 formed their own groups to discuss the specific problems which confront new farmers.
 The two groups eventually merged into County Farm Bureau Young Member Committees.

 Counties developed their own programs for young members, including “talk meets,” lessons in parliamentary procedure, co-sponsoring sports festivals, and recreation such as picnics, dances, parties, summer camps, and tours.
 They also engaged in community service.

 Today, many young members serve on their County Board of Directors and are also involved in county Young Famer Committees.
-And 500 young farmers flock to Des Moines every winter for Iowa Farm Bureau’s annual Young Farmer Conference.
+And 500-plus young farmers flock to Des Moines every winter for Iowa Farm Bureau’s annual Young Farmer Conference.

 Due to the need for more competition and a lack of services in the Midwest (most insurance companies were based in the east and farming was considered too high risk to underwrite), Iowa Farm Bureau voting delegates voted to begin their own Iowa Farm Mutual Insurance Company at the annual meeting in January 1939.